jonZlotnik/jonZlotnik.github.io/content/about-me.md

 +++

 ## Professional
-Jon Zlotnik is an enthusiastic and creative software developer and information security specialist.
-His most recent experience includes applied cryptography, cloud security, identity management, and enterprise software tools development.
+Jon Zlotnik is an enthusiastic and creative software developer and applied cryptographer.
+His most recent industry work consists of developing cryptographic systems for the enterprise, improving cloud security, streamlining identity management, and extending enterprise security tooling.

 He loves working on proof-of-concept, and highly innovative projects, as well as pushing the limits of cloud technology.